Battle of Dharmat: Preparation

 Moreover, his army, too, was an ill-knit group of discordant elements.
 The various Rajput clans were often divided from each other by hereditary feuds and quarrels about dignity and precedence.
 Unlike Jai Singh, Jaswant was not the commander to humour and manage them, and make all obey the will of one common head.
 Then, again, there was the standing aloofness between Hindus and Musalmans.
 It had been found next to impossible to brigade these creeds together for a campaign under one general.

 Many contemporaries blame Jaswant Singh for being inept and inexperienced.
 He chose his ground badly and so cramped his men that the horsemen could not manoeuvre freely nor gather momentum for a charge; The ground where Jaswant took his stand was narrow and uneven, with ditches and swamps on its flanks.
 One historian asserts that Jaswant had deliberately poured water on 200 yards of ground in front of him and trodden it into mud, evidently to arrest the enemy's charge.
 His position was also surrounded by trenches thrown up during the previous day, as the usual precaution against night attacks.
 In short, the imperial army seemed to be standing on an island, ready for a siege.
 He failed to send timely succour to the divisions that needed it most, and the battle once begun, he lost control over his forces as if he were a mere divisional leader and not the supreme commander of all.
 Lastly he made the fatal mistake of despising artillery.
-It is said that the one of the chiefs under Jaswant, Askarandas advised him to fall on the European gunners who manned the artillery pieces of Aurangzeb in a night raid so as to avoid annihilation of the Rajputs but Jaswant Singh refused as he thought that it was below the dignity of a Rajput to attack the foe when they are unarmed.
+It is said that one of the chiefs under Jaswant, Askarandas advised him to fall on the European gunners who manned the artillery pieces of Aurangzeb in a night raid so as to avoid annihilation of the Rajputs but Jaswant Singh refused as he thought that it was below the dignity of a Rajput to attack the foe when they are unarmed.